ZakariaICT/BallTickets/Portfolio.md

 [Outcome 6](https://fhict.instructure.com/courses/12096/pages/stakeholder-analysis-who-has-a-stake-in-the-project-and-in-the-software)

+#### What do i need to do for this Learning Outcome?

+- I need to make user acceptance tests.
+- How do i go along with feedback of stakeholders?
+-

 #### What have i done for this learning outcome?

 I created a c4 diagram for my application.
 You can find this in my architecture document.